nomocas/babelute/manual/theory.md

 So we finally have the liberty and softness of FP, ready for any adaptation, to handle Information - that will be the more stable and useful things through years.

-Software Adequation

-One other great benefits from DSM and Dialecting, is that DSL resolve problems horizontaly.
-It means that when we develop a DSL for a particular Domain, we should resolve things for a much wider audience (or application) than just __our particular business__.

-If you provide to a customer, from any food industry (lets say that he produces Pies), a General Cooking Receipts DSL and its bunch of transformations, you allow him to produce/handle __any__ receipts __simply by Dialecting__.
-And so tomorrow, whatever food industry evolutions are, this customer __could adapt everything easily__ for making Pizza or Beers, by just changing or producing Dialects.

-So we could say that DSL resolve horizontally things, which is obviously more "adequate".

 ## Semantics and Interpretations